Nara Deer Park: The Religion of Bambi Love

 A deer freezes in the headlights.
 When faced with civilization’s invention of strong lights, the animal temporarily becomes blind and confused in front of the fast-approaching car.
 As epitomized in the classic tale of “Bambi”, the survival of this fearful species is often in the hunters’ hands.
 However, there is a town in Japan where deer lost all their timidity!
-In Nara Deer Park, hunters are the ones who should worry about their life!
+In Nara Deer Park, hunters are the ones who should worry about their lives!
 Protected by the Shinto belief system, centuries of tradition and law practice, deers in Nara Park are safe and sound.
 And above all – plentiful!

 The coronavirus removed people from the streets and wild animals took over!
 But in Japan – the deer were ruling even before the pandemic!

 When COVID-19 locked down the world, humans retreated to their houses, and the media started reporting on animals taking over.
-Fish in Venice, fallow deer in London, a puma in Santiago de Chile, jackals in Tel Aviv, coyotes in San Francisco, goats in the Welsh town of Llandudno, wild boars in Barcelona, and even a kangaroo hopping through the downtown Adelaide, Australia.
+Fish in Venice, fallow deer in London, a puma in Santiago de Chile, jackals in Tel Aviv, coyotes in San Francisco, goats in the Welsh town of Llandudno, wild boars in Barcelona, and even a kangaroo hopping through downtown Adelaide, Australia.
 The coronavirus removed people from the streets, and wild animals in search of food migrated into our towns, further than ever before!

 However, none of these examples compare to a deer invasion legitimated for centuries in Nara, the site of Japan’s first permanent capital!
-If you wanted to come up close to these beautiful creatures, Nara Deer Park (or Nara Koen, as the Japanese call it) should definitely enrich your future travel plans!
+If you want to come up close to these beautiful creatures, Nara Deer Park (or Nara Koen, as the Japanese call it) should definitely enrich your future travel plans!

 Nara had more attractions in the past, but one of them disappeared forever!
 Read more about Nara Dreamland, the amusement park that was trampled by history!